 After each time period (month or quarter), a forecast is usually updated based on more knowledge of the situation and environment.
 Changes in the various factors for each contributor to the revenue and expense lines will explain the changes to the forecast.
 The executives need to understand why the changes have been made and what impact those changes will have on the ability of the organization to reach their goals.
 They may need to make decisions that will alter some of the plans to bring the financial results back in line with the original goals.

 How can you make each of the key insights clear and easy to understand for the executives?
 Use visuals to communicate your message instead of spreadsheets on slides.
-Here are some visuals that can be used to communicate some of the common messages that result from analysis of items in the income statement.
+Below are some visuals that can be used to communicate some of the common messages that result from analysis of items in the income statement.
 You can choose to view videos of some visuals and below the playlist are examples visuals.
 To see all the videos in the playlist, click on the hamburger (three lines) menu in the top left of the video.

 Bar chart to show key differences between actual and budgeted values